sfkiwi/linked-list-typescript/README.md

 results // => false
 ```

-Append an item to the end of the list.
-The new item will replace the previous tail item
-and subsequent calls to [LinkedList<T>#head](#linkedlistthead-t) will now recall the new item.

-The optional argument `checkDuplicates` is `false` by default.
-If set to `true`, it will
-check if the new value is already contained in the list.
-If the value is found to be a
-duplicate it will not be added and the method will return `false`.

-Values are checked using strict `===` comparison.
-Checking for duplicates inserts the list
-into a [`Set`][set] and then checks if the value is contained in the set.

 #### `LinkedList<T>#prepend(val: T, checkDuplicates: boolean = false): boolean`

+Prepend an item to the beginning of the list.
+The new item will replace the previous head item
+and subsequent calls to `LinkedList<T>#head` will now recall the new item.

 ```typescript
 let items: number[] = [4, 5, 6, 7];